taehoryu/arepo-tutorial/source/Session6.rst

 1. Overview
 ==================================
-A python script for making a single main-sequence star can be found in ``run/Star_relaxation/Creating_IC``.
+Two python scripts for making a single main-sequence star can be found in ``run/Star_relaxation/Creating_IC``.
 In the directory, you can find the following files,

 .. code-block:: console